 This program has been designed with each individual's diverse abilities in mind.

-Here at the YMCA, we take pride in supporting individuals with Diverse Abilities.
+At the Y, we take pride in supporting individuals with Diverse Abilities.
 This includes our individualized "Aqua Friends" Adaptive Aquatics Swim Lesson Program.

 By enrolling your child in the Aqua Friends program, they will gain life-saving water safety skills and learn to have fun in the water.